bryanwweber/orbital-mechanics-notes/orbital-maneuvers/impulsive-maneuvers.md

 ## Total Velocity Change

-As suggested by Eq. {eq}`eq:rocket-thrust-equation`, the required propellant mass when using an engine with a given $I_{sp}$ is exponentially proportional to the change of velocity.
-The $\Delta v$ in Eq. {eq}`eq:rocket-thrust-equation` must be the magnitude of the *total* velocity change for the maneuver.
+As suggested by @eq:rocket-thrust-equation, the required propellant mass when using an engine with a given $I_{sp}$ is exponentially proportional to the change of velocity.
+The $\Delta v$ in @eq:rocket-thrust-equation must be the magnitude of the *total* velocity change for the maneuver.

 Some maneuvers require multiple impulse events to accomplish the goal.
 The total $\Delta v$ is the sum of the absolute value of the change in velocity required for each impulse event.
 This means that speeding up or slowing down or changing the direction of the spacecraft all required some $\Delta v$ and some propellant to accomplish.